Crypto-to-fiat Payments

 A Guide to Crypto-to-fiat Payments, Compliance, and Webhooks with the Request Network API

 Crypto-to-fiat payments allow a Payer to pay a Request in cryptocurrency, while the Payee receives fiat currency directly in their bank account.
-This is achieved by combining the Request Network crypto payment with offramp infrastructure.
+This is achieved by combining the Request Network crypto payment with Request Tech offramp infrastructure.
 This requires prerequisite compliance (KYC/Agreement) and bank account registration (payment detail) flows.

-includes a reference implementation for this flow.
+EasyInvoice includes a reference implementation for this flow.

 All developers can immediately access the Crypto-to-fiat Sandbox to build and test their integration:

-Create an account on the
+Create an account on the Request Network API Portal

 Generate a Sandbox API key with crypto-to-fiat sandbox access